 - 1/4 teaspoon crushed red pepper flakes

-Cook spaghetti in a large pot of salted boiling water until al dente.
+- Cook spaghetti in a large pot of salted water until al dente according to package directions.
 Drain.

-Increase the heat to medium and stir in the peanut butter, soy sauce, water, vinegar, sugar, and pepper.
+- Increase the heat to medium and stir in the stir in remaining sauce ingredients: peanut butter, soy sauce, water, vinegar, sugar, and pepper.
 Stir until combined.
 Remove from heat.

-Toss spaghetti with sauce and garnish with sliced green onions and peanuts if desired.
+- Toss the hot noodles with sauce and garnish with sliced green onions and crunchy peanuts if desired.
+Store leftovers in an airtight container.